ScrappyXII/HealthCatalyst/README.md

 * Build All (or Rebuild All) in Visual Studio
 * Run the project in Visual Studio

-The Health Catalyst People Search app will be loaded in the browser.
+The Health Catalyst People Search app will be loaded in a browser.
 You can then:
-* Click Search People and it will display all the seeded people
+* Click Search People and it will display all the people in the seeded DB
 * Enter search criteria to filter the results, such as entering the letter M and clicking Search People
 * Enter search criteria that will display no results, such as entering a ! and clicking Search People